learntheropes/learn-the-ropes/content/en/share-secrets-between-own-devices.md

 Once I generated the qrcode, I scanned the image (in this case is `keet.png` in `Documents` folder) from my phnes and past the generate string in Keet.
 On Iphone I used the built in scanner from the Camera, while keeping the phone in airplan mode.
 On Andoid, the built in scanner doesn't work for me, so I used [Barcode Scanner](https://play.google.com/store/apps/details?id=com.google.zxing.client.android) that is [open source](https://github.com/zxing/zxing) and does not collect any data.
 To make sure, I used it an arplane mode and deleted the history before reconnecting.
-## Conclusion
-Now I have a new method to share and keep sync private notes between all my devices.
-The advantages of not having a server is is that I don't have to strust it for privacy reason and that it can't go offline like Keybase (that uses Amazon AWS).
+## Advantages of Keet solution
+- No server means that if the service goes offline, you don't loose all your contents.
+- No server also means that if the server get compromised and there is a bug in the encryption system (very unlukely for Signal and Keybase) your contents don't leak.
+## Disadvantages of Keet solution
-The need to share the invite link is a limitation for Keet in gneral, when you need so share it with someone on the other side of the world, keeping in mind that the link gives full access to all the chat content.
+- The need to share the invite link is a limitation for Keet in general, because you need so share it with someone on the other side of the world, keeping in mind that the link gives full access to all the chat content.
 The link expires in two days, but still, you need to use another encrypted software to share it.
+- At least in my case, Keet on the Android phone was not able to connect to the room with all the devices connected to different servers of the same VPN provider.
+I had to disconnect the VPN on Keet Desktop and Keet for Android to be able to connect.
+Keet suggest to run a [Personal Keet P2P Chat Relay](https://docs.holepunch.to/guides/personal-keet-p2p-chat-relay) but in my case the Keet Desktop was accomplishing exactly the same function on a Linux desktop intead of on a Raspberry Pi.
+I didn't try to connect all the devices to the same VPN server, that could have been helped probably.
+- As of now, Keet only supports text and video, that means I can't share images and videos or other attachments as I could do on Signal or Keybase or Bitwarden.